 The clinical and research training of the Medical Oncology-Hematology Fellowship is enhanced by several weekly lectures, conferences, seminars, and interdisciplinary tumor boards which include the following:

-Twice monthly (October - June) presentation at which important articles relevant to hematology-oncology are critically reviewed and presented by the fellows, with input and mentoring from appropriate faculty members.
+- Journal Club * is a twice monthly (September - June) presentation at which important articles relevant to hematology-oncology are critically reviewed and presented by the fellows, with input and mentoring from appropriate faculty members.

-A weekly conference presented in a “morning report” format, new patients seen by the first year fellows are presented to Dr. Lynch, Yale Cancer Center Director, for case-based discussion.
+- New Patient Conference * is a weekly conference presented in a “morning report” format, new patients seen by the first year fellows are presented to the Yale Cancer Center Director, for case-based discussion.
 Attending faculty members are active participants, contributing their expertise to the discussion.
 In addition, this conference is used as a forum to review complications of treatment and adverse outcomes in the format of a Morbidity and Mortality Conference, three-four times annually.

 Program Leadership and Administration:

 Dr. Roy Herbst and Dr. Madhav Dhodapkar are the Chiefs of the Section of Medical Oncology and the Section of Hematology, respectively.
 Dr. Jill Lacy is the Director of the Medical Oncology-Hematology Fellowship Training Program.
-Dr. Nikolai Podoltsev is the Associate Program Director for Hematology and Dr. Harriet Kluger is the Associate Program Director for Research.
+Dr. Nikolai Podoltsev is the Associate Program Director for Hematology and Dr. Michael Hurwitz is the Associate Program Director for Research.
 Dr. Michal Rose is the local on-site director of fellowship activities at the VA CT Healthcare System of West Haven, where she is also the Chief of the Section of Hematology-Oncology and Cancer Center Director.
-At St. Raphael’s Hospital in New Haven, Dr. Andrea Silber is the local on-site director of fellowship activities.
-The Fellowship Administrator and Coordinator is Savannah Woods.
+The Fellowship Administrator and Coordinator is Lucilina Gilkes.